AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

         -   UDP port 31283 for FlowIQ (port is configurable)
         -   UDP port 5000 for Remote Syslog Service

-        For the ports, you can accept the default inbound rule of 0.0.0.0/0.
-If a security requirement dictates that resources not be open to 0.0.0.0/0, you can allow only the IP addresses of your Aviatrix gateways for the UDP ports.
-You can allow only your and other trusted user's IP addresses for port 443.
+        For the UDP ports, change the default inbound rule of 0.0.0.0/0 to only the IP addresses of your Aviatrix gateways.
+For port 443, you can allow only your and other trusted user's IP addresses.

 5. After specifying all values for the marketplace configuration prompts, deploy/launch the CoPilot instance/virtual machine.